-Click on "Welcome to Data Studio" and follow the tutorial.
+Click on "Tutorial Report" and follow the tutorial.

-- https://datastudio.google.com/reporting/0B5FF6JBKbNJxOWItcWo2SVVVeGc - learn the basics of the Data Studio tool by copying the "Welcome report" and following the stepby-step instructions provided. - page 8, "Track report usage with Google Analytics", can be safely skipped.
+- https://datastudio.google.com/reporting/0B5FF6JBKbNJxOWItcWo2SVVVeGc - learn the basics of the Data Studio tool by copying the "Welcome report" and following the stepbystep instructions provided. - page 8, "Track report usage with Google Analytics", can be safely skipped.